pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ## Add actual mole costumes

-Our Mole sprite now needs the rest of its costumes, to show it popping up out of each of the holes.
+Our `Mole` sprite now needs the rest of its costumes, to show it popping up out of each of the holes.
 We can add more costumes to the `Mole`'s `Costumes` list like this:

 {{< commit add-Mole-other-costumes >}}

-This won't make any difference to what the game does, because we haven't yet told the mole to switch to any of these costumes.
+This won't make any difference to what the game does, because we haven't yet told our `Mole` to switch to any of these costumes.
 We'll do that next.